 - 1. Stay calm: You're no help to the others if you're frantic.
 Pause, take a deep breath, and survey the situation before you act. - 2.
 Divert or stop traffic: If the injured rider is in the roadway, have other riders divert or stop traffic until you can determine if the person has a possible neck or back injury.
 Get all other riders and their bicycles off the road.
 As stated above, if you determine that the person has a possible neck or back injury, continue to divert or hold up traffic until help arrives.
 Do not move the person. - 3.
 Determine if the person is injured seriously enough to require medical attention: The injured rider should get medical attention if he or she: - Is bleeding heavily. - Has a head injury and lost consciousness even briefly. - Can't remember what happened. - Has obvious pain when moving an injured limb. - Has trouble opening his or her jaw. - 4.
 If necessary, send someone for help: If there is any question about whether professional medical attention is necessary, call 911 immediately.
-If no one has a cell phone and you need to send someone to call, make sure the person who is going has change for a pay phone and can accurately describe where you are.
+If you are in an area with poor cell service and you need to send someone to call, make sure the person who is going can accurately describe where you are.
 If possible, send two riders: one to direct the ambulance to your location (if necessary), and another who can return to the group when 911 has been reached, so you and the others know that help is on the way.